 Hockey Opportunity Camp (HOC) is a unique combination of “best in class” hockey training and traditional overnight summer camp experience in Northern Ontario.
 HOC is an Ontario Camps Association (OCA) accredited camp.

-With any program you choose, you’ll be sure to learn new skills within the activities you choose, create lasting new friendships, meet awesome councillors that really care and express your independence in a safe and fun environment.
+With any program you choose, you’ll be sure to learn new skills within the activities you choose, create lasting new friendships, meet awesome counsellors that really care and express your independence in a safe and fun environment.

 We have approximately 240 camper spots available each week of camp, 30 of these spots are reserved for our Senior Camp (older campers) and they fill up very quickly.